Please follow this equipment list and do not bring extra gear.

 Boot insoles or footbeds: Even if (especially if) you are using our rubber boots, bring your own.
 Quick drying is important.
 Superfeet is a good brand.

-Camp shoes: Lightweight hiking boots can fill this need.
-Or bring a pair of lightweight shoes like Crocs, or sneakers.
-Sandals are not suitable.
+Camp shoes: Lightweight hiking boots can fill this need if you are also bringing rubber boots.
+If not, bring a pair of lightweight shoes like Crocs, or sneakers.

 Stuff sacks: For packing gear and clothes.
 Line them with a plastic bag as an extra precaution or purchase waterproof stuff sacks from Sea to Summit or similar.

-Light weight long johns: 1 – 2 pair bottoms.
+Light weight long johns: 2 pairs of synthetic or wool tops and bottoms.

 Heavy pants: Wool or fleece for the cold.

-Shorts and T-shirt: Sometimes (not often) it is actually hot.
-Really!
+Shorts and T-shirt: Sometimes it is actually hot, even in the Arctic, especially in June and July.

 Sun Shirt: Tightly woven, lightweight shirt to protect arms from sun and bugs.